th-koeln/mi-bachelor-webdevelopment/_proposals/2019/One-For-All-Rental.md

 ---
-title: One For All Rental
+title: <a href="https://github.com/Marius998/All-for-One-Rentals">One For All Rental</a>
 team: <a href="https://github.com/CCB-Git">Carlos Bystron</a>, <a href="https://github.com/Felix2019">Felix Günthner</a>, <a href="https://github.com/Marius998">Marius Hammer</a>
 field: Open Data
 type: Multiperspective